 If she continues to jump, give her some time out and put her in her crate (not as a punishment, but just to help her settle down).
 Alternatively, place her in another (safe) room for a couple of minutes.
 Time out will eventually teach her that each time she jumps or becomes too boisterous, play stops and she's isolated.
 Once she realizes that's not much fun she'll stop.

 All throughout these training exercises, stay calm and don't shout (other than to say 'No').
-She'll soon learn that you won't accept her behavior and will begin to tow the line.
+She'll soon learn that you won't accept her behaviour and will begin to toe the line.

 By the way, I'd only use the pennies in a can as a last resort, and then after taking advice from a canine behavioural therapist - they can cause more problems than they solve.